strinsberg/strinsberg.github.io/src/markdown/portfolio.md

 <h1 id="work">Work Experience</h1>

-Given that have gone back to school and changed careers, I do not have a lot of formal software engineering work experience.
-However, my Master's degree has been the better part of three years of work and I treated it like a full time job as much as possible.
-After all, it was paid for with funding and scholarships from the University of Lethbridge and my supervisors.

-I also had two jobs assisting with research projects during the summers while at the University of Lethbridge.
-One was a more formal development job where I rebuilt an educational web-based card game.
-Here we followed software engineering practices with weekly standup-like meetings, automated testing, documentation, and continuous integration tools.
-The other job was less formal, and I spent most of the summer writing Python scripts to automate collecting source code samples and storing them in a simple database.
-However, it was important that the tools I made were well documented and useable by future students.
+My experience in formal software development is somewhat limited.
+I worked as an electrician for many years before returning to school and changing careers.
+Since then, I've had three opportunities to work in a more formal environment.
+Most recently, I pursued my master's degree and researched using abstract syntax trees for recording programming knowledge and experience.
+Before that, I held two summer positions working for researchers.
+In one, I added new features to an educational web-based card game.
+In the other, I automated the collection of programming language samples for research and stored them in a simple database.
+Throughout these experiences, I had the pleasure of working with several great people and learning many new things.

 <h2 id="thesis">Master's Thesis</h2>

-I did my M.Sc.
+I completed my M.Sc.
 Computer Science at the University of Lethbridge co-supervised by Dr. Jackie Rice and Dr. John Anvik.
-I investigated using abstract syntax trees as a method of measuring a developer's experience with a piece of code.
-The abstract and a link to the thesis are below.
-The code repository is not available yet as it needs some cleaning up.
-I also plan on making a separate page with more information along with the slides and transcript of my short thesis presentation that introduces some of the more interesting results.
-For now if you are interested in the results you will have to look at the thesis.
+For this work, I investigated using abstract syntax trees to measure a developer's experience with a piece of code.
+I created five new metrics that capture how much experience a developer has with the source code they are modifying.
+I used statistical and machine learning methods to evaluate these metrics in the context of defect detection.
+The final results showed that the new metrics were a statistically significant predictor of defects at commit time.

+Below is the abstract for my work.
+I am also working on adding links to the thesis, slides from my thesis defense, and the project's GitHub repository with code for data collection and my final datasets.

 <div class=abstract>
 <h3>Measuring Developer Experience with Abstract Syntax Trees</h3>